aidenpham/Webscraping/README.md

 ## Webscraping
-This is an assignment during the recruitment process for an internship that I applied to.
+This is an assignment during the recruitment process for an internship I applied to.

 Task: retrieve the website of the companies from this page: https://www.ycombinator.com/companies/